 But be sure whatever you do it must mean something personally to you.
 After you spend some time there you will change the way you see things and be very happy that you’ve helped someone.

-And the best thing from all of this is that you can meet your new best friend or find a new passion in the process.
+And the best thing about all of this is that you can meet your new best friend or find a new passion in the process.

 Find your “Me-Time”

 If you are too busy, have so many things to finish at work, stressed about your income, slow down it is time for a little break.

 By doing these things for a longer period you will find yourself disconnected from other people.
 Overwhelmed from overworking and resolving problems.
 What you should do?
 Stop and relax.

 Often when we feel alone we become unmotivated to take care of ourselves.